Available from late May through early September

 - Lodging in a Lodge King or Hillside Villa

-- Delicious dinner for each person in your party on two evenings of your stay
+- Delicious dinner for each person in your party on two to three evenings of your stay

 - Hearty mountain breakfast for each person in your party every morning of your stay

-- Trail Lunches for each person in your party on two days of your stay
+- Trail Lunches for each person in your party on two to three days of your stay

 - One T-Shirt per person from our General Store